gunters63/restify-swagger-validation-middleware/README.md

 # restify-swagger-validation-middleware
-Restify middleware for validating REST requests with swagger specifications
+**Restify middleware for validating REST requests with swagger specifications.**

 Validates all query, route and body parameters according to the swagger definition.